‘Married At First Sight’ Couple Ashley Petta And Anthony D’Amico Announce That They’re Expecting

 “Omg!!!
 Congrats!
 I know that was something you made clear that you wanted,” one more wrote.

 Anthony also shared a photo from the couple’s shoot.
 In the shot, Anthony’s back faces the camera as he gives his wife a kiss on the cheek.
 Petta wears a big smile on her face as she holds up a bunch of images of ultrasounds and its easy to see that the pair are overcome with joy.
-Like his wife, Anthony’s post also earned him a lot of attention from his 80,000 plus followers with over 30,000 likes as well as 1,300 comments.
+Like his wife, Anthony’s post also earned him a lot of attention from his 80,000-plus followers with over 30,000 likes as well as 1,300 comments.

-The couple did not release the gender or the due date but they did hashtag the image #newyearbaby.
+The couple did not release the gender or the due date, but they did hashtag the image “newyearbaby.”